Alyssa Baldin: CWHL

 The Toronto Furies selected Baldin in the fifth round, 22nd overall in the 2013 CWHL Draft.
-She would score a goal and get an assist in her CWHL debut with the Furies, a November 9, 2013 win against the Calgary Inferno, garnering First Star of the Game honors.
+She scored a goal and an assist in her CWHL debut with the Furies, a November 9, 2013 win against the Calgary Inferno, garnering First Star of the Game honors.
 On two separate occasions in the 2013-14 season, she tallied four-point games.
-She would finish the season as the Furies leading scorer among rookies in points, also tying with Carolyne Prevost for first overall in team scoring and pacing all Furies in assists with 15, respectively.
+She finished the season as the Furies' leading scorer among rookies in points, also tying with Carolyne Prevost for first overall in team scoring and pacing all Furies in assists with 15, respectively.

 During the 2015-16 CWHL season, Baldin was named an alternate captain with the Toronto Furies.
-Of note, she would score the first game-winning goal of her CWHL career, and would also register her first career CWHL playoff points.
+Of note, she scored the first game-winning goal of her CWHL career, and also registered her first career CWHL playoff points.

 Inline hockey

 Baldin made her debut for the Canadian national team at the 2016 FIRS Inline Hockey World Championship in Italy.
-She would contribute to Canada emerging from the event with the gold medal.
-Baldin would finish the tournament as one of Canada's five leading scorers.
+She contributed to Canada emerging from the event with the gold medal.
+Baldin finished the tournament as one of Canada's five leading scorers.
 As a side note, Furies teammate Michelle Bonello was also part of the Canadian gold medal winning roster.